cp3-llbb/WWGGSnowMassAnalysis/README.md

 `bambooRun -m CleanMerged.py:SnowmassExample YML/tautauGG_for_latex_table.yml -o OUTPUT_NAME`

-To test; use --MaxFiles=1 to run with 1 root file.
+To test, one can use `--MaxFiles=1` to run with 1 root file.

-To submit to slurm, only add --distributed=driver
+To submit to slurm, only add `--distributed=driver`

 `bambooRun --distributed=driver -m CleanMerged.py:SnowmassExample YML/tautauGG_for_latex_table.yml -o OUTPUT_NAME`